 The interface to the eastern boundary has been given special consideration with two storey buildings (connected to a setback 4 storey building) placed adjacent to the residential context.
-The highest buildings are the 6 storey building (D) that has been placed central to the northern precinct and the 5-6 storey building (I) in the south-western corner of the site.
-Other 5 storey buildings (Building G and P) have been strategically placed adjacent to open spaces.
+Heights are generally 4 storeys across the proposal however in some instances, topography creates two 4/5 storey building (I and K) and one 5 storey building (J) which have been strategically placed as the site falls from north to south.